Hezkore/bash-ai/README.md

 You can also change the model, temperature and query in this file.

 > [!TIP]
-> model `gpt-4` produces much better results than the standard `gpt-3.5-turbo` model.
+> The `gpt-4` models produce much better results than the standard `gpt-3.5-turbo` model.

 ## Usage